 - Submit an application via email to the Kahn Liberal Arts Institute.
 Your complete application, including your transcript should arrive at the Kahn Institute no later than Friday, March 6, 2015.
 Your application should be emailed to firstname.lastname@example.org and should include:

 The deadline for Student Fellowship applications for 2015-2016 projects is Friday, March 6, 2015.

 After the application deadline, the Director of the Kahn Institute, the Organizing Fellows, and the Faculty Fellows participating in the project will review all student applications and will work collaboratively to select the finalists for the Student Fellowships.
 Finalists will be invited to attend a brief interview in support of their application.

-Student Fellows for 2013-2014 projects will be announced during the last week of March.
+Student Fellows for 2015-2016 projects will be announced by the end of March.

 Kahn Student Fellowships require a real commitment to scholarship, and that means developing a research question closely related to the theme of the long-term project and spending the fellowship doing actual research on that question.

 Kahn Student Fellows participate along with Faculty Fellows attending the weekly research colloquium meetings, meals, and special events throughout the project.
 Students will be expected to participate in all of the Institute functions associated with their project (including the weekly research colloquium and the weekly meal that immediately precedes or follows it, as well as presentations by visiting scholars and any symposia or other events that may be planned by project Fellows).
 Kahn Student Fellows are paid a stipend for their participation (see below).